TITLES AND

 "Showdown" (12/17/67):

-A man who professes to be protecting the forest tries to sabotage the Forest Service's new balloon logging program.
-After shooting at Corey's truck, cutting a telephone line, and sabotaging a bulldozer, he's ready to do even more damage.
+A bullying, angry man who professes to be protecting the forest from being destroyed tries to sabotage the Forest Service's new balloon logging program.
+After shooting at Corey's truck, severing a telephone line, and sabotaging a bulldozer so that it rolls over a cliff (luckily without its operator), he's ready to do even more damage: assaulting the sheriff and shooting the newly-launched balloon.
 Bob Stokes: Leo Gordon.
 Merle Dixon: Richard Devon.
 Freddie: Albe Fernandez.
 Deputy: Glen Stensel.

 "Miracle of the Dove" (12/24/67):